 GDPR: How we store and use personal data

-We are The Association of Hydro-Meteorological Equipment Industry (HMEI) whose registered office is 7 bis, Avenue de la Paix, Geneva, 1211, Switzerland.
+We are HMEI, the Association whose registered office is 7 bis, Avenue de la Paix, Geneva, 1211, Switzerland.

 Rest assured that when providing any information to us and clicking submit on any of our forms, your personal data is in safe hands.
 We will comply with all relevant laws and regulations relating to data protection, whether local, national or supranational, including (i) the Data Protection Act 1998 and the Privacy and Electronic Communications Regulations (EC Directive) 2003 (S/2003i2426) (ii) all applicable requirements of the General Data Protection Regulation ((EU) 2016/679) (the «GDPR») and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time.

 Your details are held by HMEI for a maximum of 10 years from the date of your last submission of data to us.
 We will never sell, share or pass on your information to third-party companies with the exception of the World Meteorological Organization.